 Phrase delivers locale file updates as pull requests so that you can review all the changes.
-This keeps you in control of what actually goes into the branch you chose (usually “master”).
+This keeps you in control of what actually goes into the branch you chose (usually “main”).

 GitLab Sync also supports the self-hosted version of GitLab.
 To sync with a self-hosted GitLab instance, select the “GitLab self-hosted” checkbox in the sync settings and add the API URL to an Enterprise instance.
 Make sure that the API endpoint is publicly reachable from Phrase.

 The validation fails, but the configuration file seems correct

 Make sure that your configuration file includes at least one pull target (for importing into Bitbucket) and one push target (for exporting into Phrase).
 Double-check that the project ID is valid and belongs to the Phrase project you want to sync your files with.
 Please also note, that the GitLab sync currently only works with one project per configuration file which needs to be defined in the file header.